Health & Safety

 How to Decorate Safely for a Fun, Festive Holiday Season

 General Rules for Holiday Safety Keep matches, lighters, and candles out of the reach of children.
 Avoid smoking near flammable decorations.
-Make an emergency plan to use if
+Make an emergency plan to use if a

 Read the rest this article free